 Barriers and solutions There's some consensus around increasing housing supply to address the backlog of housing need, but there's less agreement about how best to achieve it.
 Commentators agree there's no 'silver bullet' and call for a range of solutions across policy areas.
-There are calls for a housing-led recovery from the pandemic, emphasising housebuilding as a proven form of counter-cyclical investment, and to recognise the importance of housing in the levelling-up agenda.
+There were calls for a housing-led recovery from the pandemic, emphasising housebuilding as a proven form of counter-cyclical investment, and to recognise the importance of housing in the levelling-up agenda.
+The housing supply shortage has been described as "A key driver of the UK's weak economic performance."
 There's increased focus on addressing affordability as distinct from supply.
 In the foreword to a 2017 Institute for Public Policy Research report.
 Sir Michael Lyons said: "We would stress that it is not just the number built but also the balance of tenures and affordability which need to be thought through for an effective housing strategy."
 As noted above, research commissioned by the NHF and Crisis from Heriot-Watt University identified a need for 145,000 new affordable homes each year to 2031.
 Although based on 2015/16 data, it's still widely cited as establishing the case for a large programme of social rented housing development.
 The current Government has diagnosed the planning system as central to the failure to build enough homes, particularly where housing need is at its most severe.
 There's a continued focus on supporting private sector delivery.
-The Planning White Paper (August 2020) proposed "Radical reform unlike anything we have seen since the Second World War."
-Following Michael Gove's appointment as Secretary of State at the Department for Levelling Up, Housing and Communities (DLUHC) in autumn 2021, there were reports of a 'pause' on planning reform.
-At the time of writing, the Planning Bill promised in the 2021 Queen's Speech hadn't been introduced.
-In January 2022, the Lords Built Environment Committee described the uncertainty generated by the 'pause' as having "a chilling effect" on housebuilding (PDF).
+The Levelling Up and Regeneration Bill currently before Parliament contains measures to reform the planning system.
+This paper focuses on the main barriers and possible solutions to increasing supply in England, including:

-This paper focuses on the main barriers and possible solutions to increasing supply in England, including: - The potential contribution of the local authority and housing association sectors.
+- The potential contribution of the local authority and housing association sectors.
 The widespread view that meeting delivery targets will require major public sector investment in a housebuilding programme. - How to ensure more land suitable for development is brought forward at a reasonable price, including how more public land can brought forward more quickly. - How to properly resource local authority planning departments and address a planning system that's widely seen as slow, costly and complex. - How essential infrastructure to support housing development can be funded. - How to encourage and support more small and medium sized (SME) building firms into a market dominated by a small number of large companies. - How to ensure the construction industry is in a fit state to deliver housebuilding capacity, eg through improved training.
 The Government commissioned Farmer Review of the UK Construction Labour Model (2016) concluded "many features of the industry are synonymous with a sick, or even a dying patient."
-Statistics on housing supply Historical house building statistics for all UK countries are available to download from the landing page for this briefing.
+Statistics on housing supply This publication contains both historical and recent data on housing supply.
+Sources for current data are listed in the briefing paper.
+Historical housing supply statistics (including data for all UK countries) can be downloaded from the landing page for this briefing paper.
+Please get in touch with us at papers@parliament.uk if you would like to access the data in a different format.
 The Library has also produced an interactive dashboard, Local authority data: housing supply, which provides statistics on housing stock, new supply, and supply of affordable housing for local authorities in England.